As an amazon associate I earn from qualifying purchases.

 Pay Attention to Safety Features

 One of the most important mechanical parts of the best kids bike is the brakes.
 Depending on the type and size of the bike, it will have either coaster or handbrakes.
 Coaster brakes are located on the back wheel of the bike and are engaged by pedaling backward.
 These are generally found on the smallest children’s bikes, as young children have small hands and are not strong enough to use handbrakes safely.
 Handbrakes are engaged by gripping on the handlebars and pinch the brake pads against the rim of the wheel.
 These are found on larger bikes.

 Many of the larger bikes with handbrakes have multi-speeds with a derailleur (a gear that lifts the chain from one sprocket wheel to another).
 Best kids bike with a derailleur should have chain guards, which are an important safety issue, preventing laces, trousers, etc from getting caught up in the chain.

 You need to inspect the bike frame carefully too.
 They are generally made to be strong enough to withstand a moderate amount of abuse.
 You will probably find that the heaviest bikes are usually the cheapest and are made from steel.
 The lighter bikes are made of alloy metals, which is lighter to maneuver and works better on the wheels in conjunction with the brakes.
 Whichever type you choose; make sure that all nuts and bolts are tight and secure.

 Where to purchase?

 Although it is a good idea to look around a variety of places before deciding on a best kids bike, think carefully about your final place of purchase.
 Bikes come flat packed in boxes and require assembling and tuning.
-It is, therefore, better to choose a shop, which specialises in bikes and has experienced staff on hand to assemble your bike correctly for you.
+It is, therefore, better to choose a shop, which specializes in bikes and has experienced staff on hand to assemble your bike correctly for you.